 Active informed consent –

 The data protection policy has already been published.
-This more detailed procedure will be sent to current members (in 2018), made available on request in the future and published on the Society Website.
-Current members in May 2018 will be asked to confirm that they are content for the Society to hold their personal details for the purposes listed above.
-“Friends of the Society” will be asked to register for a new e-mail address lest.
+This more detailed procedure was sent to current members in 2018, and will made available on request in the future and published on the Society Website.
+Current members in May 2018 were asked to confirm that they contented for the Society to hold their personal details for the purposes listed above.
+It is assumed that in future years that members give their consent for storage of their personal data as set out above by paying their annual subscription.
+“Friends of the Society” were asked to register for a new e-mail address list in 2018.
 RIGS contacts and site owners and managers will be informed about the personal data held by the RIGS Officer and asked to consent to future use.

 The membership application form will be amended so that new members are asked to give their active consent for personal data to be stored when they apply to join the Society.
 The website will be amended to inform people that if they contact the Society by e-mail or post they are giving their consent for their data to be stored temporally; it will not be shared without their consent.
 By requesting to receive the “Friends of the Society” newsletter people are giving their active consent for their contact details to be stored; this will not be shared without consent and will be deleted on request.

 “Good Faith” –

 This procedure has been compiled by the Committee of the Hull Geological Society and published in May 2018, following a data audit.
 The Procedure was updated in 2020 during the Coronavirus pandemic after were concerns were raised about whether the procedure would allow the sharing of data with the emergency services.The aims of the Society are to extend knowledge of and to promote research in geology… the Society consists of mostly amateur geologists who are volunteers.
 We have endeavoured to include all usage of members’ data, but may have missed something.
 The procedure may be reviewed periodically.
 The Society welcomes comments and suggestions about this procedure